Nexmo/station/_partials/associate-an-application-to-your-webhook.md

-## Associate an application to your webhook
+## Associate an application with your webhook

-To link your number to the endpoint you've just created we'll need an Application.
+To link your number to the endpoint you've just created you will need to create an Application:

 ```
 $ nexmo app:create demo <YOUR_HOSTNAME>/webhooks/answer <YOUR_HOSTNAME>/webhooks/event